 The difference between jams and jellies is that jellies are made from juice, while jams are made from the fruit.
 This peach skin jelly recipe is made from the juice we make from the peach skins, pits, and some additional water.
 This is different from peach jam.

-Use this jelly in recipes like Peanut Butter and Jelly Bread Pudding or Frozen Peanut Butter and Jelly Sandwiches, or keep several pints (or half pints) in the pantry for long-term storage.
+Use this Peach Peel Jelly in recipes like Peanut Butter and Jelly Bread Pudding or Frozen Peanut Butter and Jelly Sandwiches, or keep several pints (or half pints) in the pantry for long-term storage.

 Jump to: